truenas/middleware/docs/userguide/freenas_storage.rst

 Extending a ZFS Volume
 ^^^^^^^^^^^^^^^^^^^^^^

-The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> ZFS Volume Manager`, shown in Figure 8.1n, can be used to add additional disks to an existing ZFS volume.
+The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in Figure 8.1n, can be used to add additional disks to an existing ZFS volume.
 This drop-down menu will be empty if no ZFS volume exists.

 **Figure 8.1n: Volume to Extend Field**